-\Internal Review is MoDOT's investigation into each crash to determine if that crash qualifies as a true work zone fatality
+\Internal Review is MoDOT's examination of each crash to determine if that crash qualifies as a true work zone fatality.
+These numbers represent fatalities where a work zone was determined to not be a potential factor.

-Target: Below 1,389
+Target: Below 1,465